Published 25th September 2019, updated 22nd September 2020

 Image: Harvard Arete Fellowship

-EA fellowships usually meet multiple times to teach a small group of admitted fellows about some aspect of effective altruism.
+EA fellowships are small groups of admitted fellows which meet multiple times to learn about some aspect of effective altruism.

-Introductory EA Fellowships involve a group of fellows (usually undergraduate students) attending a weekly series of structured group discussions and other activities, allowing newcomers to get a high-fidelity introduction to EA.
-These have proved to be excellent recruitment tools for university groups, and some uni groups have chosen to launch their group with an intro fellowship before later introducing other club activities.
+Introductory fellowships usually involve groups of undergraduate students attending a series of structured group discussions and other activities every week.
+They allow newcomers to get a high-fidelity introduction to EA and have proven to be excellent recruitment tools for university groups.
+Some uni groups choose to launch their group with an introductory fellowship before later introducing other club activities.

-Fellowships can have more consistent attendance than regular clubs, but they typically need a strong initial advertisement period to reach a suitably large applicant pool.
+Fellowships tend to have more consistent attendance than regular club meetings, but they require substantial initial advertising to reach a suitably large applicant pool.

-A fellowship might be a good fit for your group if your group organisers:
+A fellowship might be a good fit for your group if your organisers:

 - Are confident at public speaking and facilitating discussions

 - Have plenty of time to plan and execute the fellowship